Virginio Arias: Life and work

 While he was there, he created several works inspired by news bulletins coming from the War of the Pacific, between Chile, Peru and Bolivia.
-His most notable work was a monument to "El Roto Chileno" (the common man, originally "A Hero of the Pacific"), which won a contest at the Salon in 1882.
+His most notable work was a monument to "El Roto Chileno" (the common man, originally "A Hero of the Pacific"), which won a contest at the Paris Salon of 1882.
 There are currently two versions of the statue, at the Plaza Yungay in Santiago, and on the main plaza in Ránquil.

 He then returned to Chile, where he was awarded several honors.
 In 1895, the Chilean government sent him back to Paris, to gain experience in organizing an art school.
-When he returned to Chile, in 1900, he was appointed Director of the Academy of Painting (Santiago, Chile), following over a decade of disorganization that had left it with few students.
+When he returned to Chile, in 1900, he was appointed Director of the Academy of Painting in Santiago, following over a decade of disorganization that had left it with few students.
 During his time there, he developed an entirely new curriculum.
 He left his position in 1911, the year after the school had effectively become a part of the National Museum of Fine Arts, at his suggestion.

 Most sources say that he returned to Europe and remained there until the 1930s, but several familiar Chilean artists, including José Perotti, Samuel Román Rojas and Laura Rodig, are said to have been his students at the Academia in the early 1920s.
 The school itself became part of the University of Chile in 1932, and currently occupies a space at the Santiago Museum of Contemporary Art.